Tips & Tricks

 Share the experience with your child: Ask your child to demonstrate the way they use their iPad at school.
 Ask your child to teach you how to use the iPad.
 Have a go at using some of the apps with your child.
 Have a set time where children can access the iPad.

-As a parent, what further resources can I access?
+As a parent, what further resources can I access to help me know and set boundaries for online safety and use?

 Is there any need for me to supervise my child while using the device?